 I’m busy, there are a million devices clamoring for my time and attention, and they all seem decently similar.
 How to convince consumers like me that it’s worth the hassle?
 At today’s CONNECTIONS Conference by Parks Associate, an executive with WeatherBug asserted that people are motivated to buy via the same emotions as in anything we choose to do—primarily greed and fear.
 While I’d like to think that building a smart home isn’t a terror-related experience, the idea that we’re missing out on a far superior experience is a compelling motivator—and one that’s often missing today.

 With that in mind, it’s clear that communicating smart-home benefits to consumers is critical to driving adoption.
 Our survey found that more than 65 percent of utility industry executives felt that their organization communicated well with customers.
 That flies in the face of everything I’ve ever heard from utility-facing media, analysts and clients, who overwhelming agree that utilities were built to reliably deliver power, not to clearly communicate.

 Utilities need a better story.
 We’re proud to work with companies in the thick of bridging the smart-home perception gap, with technology ranging from smart grid software to consumer-centric communications tools—like writing a personalized email in clear, compelling English.
 More consumers installing the smart home will help the grid get smarter and realize the energy revolution executives envision.

-It’s a thrilling overlap between smart-life technology and energy—two Antenna practice areas—with huge implications for the grid of the future and the battle against climate change.
+It’s a thrilling overlap between smart-life technology and energy—two Antenna Group practice areas—with huge implications for the grid of the future and the battle against climate change.
 There’s an enormous opportunity for utilities to communicate not only all the cool benefits of the smart home, but also to invite consumers to play an active role in bringing this epic saga to fruition.

 Now that’s an exciting story.